winglang/docsite/blog/2023-04-07-wingly-compiling-wing-on-different-clouds.md

 hide_table_of_contents: true
 ---

-In this video from the Wingly Update, showing compilation to JS + Terraform for different clouds (AWS, GCP, Azure).
+A video showing compilation to JavaScript and Terraform for different clouds (AWS, GCP, Azure).

 The compiler generates least privilege IAM policies and other cloud mechanics.

 <!--truncate-->